Ask Chef Dennis

 • Mix just enough to incorporate the cream into the peanut butter filling.

-• Fill the prepared pie shell with the peanut butter mixture and if it’s not firm enough to add the ganache, place it in the freezer for 10 minutes.
+• Fill the prepared pie shell with the peanut butter mixture, and if it’s not firm enough, add the ganache and freeze it for 10 minutes.

 • Top the pie with the chocolate ganache, leaving just a little uncovered around the edges.
-Refrigerate the peanut butter pie for 1-2 hours to completely set. *You can also freeze the pie to hurry the process.
+Refrigerate the peanut butter pie for 1-2 hours to completely set. *You can also freeze the pie to speed up the process.

 slice of peanut butter pie on a spatula being taken out of whole pie